peterkwkwan/Programming_Theory/HTML.md

 - site has lots of user interaction or site re-routes (better seamless user experience)
 - better performance after initial load
 - ideal for web apps

+## Dynamic vs SPA vs Static sites

+3 main ways to render websites

+1. Dynamic pages

+- generated dynamically on the server, with help of server-side language (e.g. Node.js) and templating engine
+- old methdology that was widely used 10+ years ago
+- **Advantages**:
+  -- client receives the finished website along with all the data -- important if the client is not a user but a web crawler (good for SEO) -- logic happens on the server, not performance intensive for client browser
+- **Disadvantages**:
+  -- EVERY page needs to be generated on the server, even if just one detail/data changes on the page, a new page has to be requested and sent back to client

+2. SPA

+- server generates a single, pre-generated HTML page which contains JS code.
+The bundled JS code changes the page dynamically WITHIN the browser (Client-side rendering)
+- **Advantages**:
+  -- Amazing performance and responsive for UX
+- **Disadvantages**:
+  -- Slow initial load, esp with poor internet connection -- not great for SEO (but there are solutions to this, such as SSR SPA tools)

+3. Static pages

+- HTML pages are pre-generated on the server using a static site generation tool.
+The pre-generated pages are then stored on the server
+- oldest technique used
+- if we want to create a static page using dynamically changing content, we can do so by using static site generating tools like Gatsby.js
+- Gatsby uses a React app that builds locally and then it 'visits' every page that would exist on the SPA.
+Snapshots would get stored as HTML files, which is then sent to the server.
+- **Advantages**:
+  -- No initial JS load, fast start time
+  -- By using static site generators, we essentially get the benefits of SPA (fast updates, instant changes)
+- **Disadvantages**:
+  -- Not great for sites that have lots of user interactivity, as each update would require the site to be re-generated and re-deployed